lucapette/deloominator/docs/charts.md

 # How it works

-`deloominator` detects chart based on the following characteristics of the data
+`deloominator` detects a chart based on the following characteristics of the data
 set:

 - The number of columns returned
-- The types of the columns and their order
+- The type of columns and their order

 For example, let's consider the following data set: